crtdll/xbox360-catalog-api/readme.md

-# Xbox 360 Catalog API
+# Xbox 360 Catalog Explorer

 This script is designed to retrieve information for an Xbox 360 title from static data dumped late 2019.